arupgsh/MyCutOff/README.md

 Just all the files in the folder to webroot directory and edit database config files.

-Check the live version: http://mycutoff.in/
+Check the live version: http://mycutoff.in/ (The demo is offline now)

 For unmanaged linux hosting visit: http://bit.ly/29sTWsr